 The lesions tend to get more widespread, thicker, and deeper in colour with age.
 Although the nodules start off painless, they may later become tender to touch.

 Glomuvenous malformation may be suspected by its clinical appearance; however, biopsy may also be undertaken.
-Upon histology, glomuvenous malformation resembles venous malformation with large, dilated, thin-walled veins in the dermis and subcutaneous tissue.
-Clusters of alpha-actin-positive glomus cells (benigntumour cells in the soft tissue) are found lining the venous spaces.
+The histology of glomuvenous malformation/glomangioma resembles venous malformation with large, dilated, thin-walled veins in the dermis and subcutaneous tissue.
+Clusters of alpha-actin-positive glomus cells (benign tumour cells in the soft tissue) are found lining the venous spaces.